nginxinc/nginx-service-mesh/docs/content/tutorials/kic/egress-walkthrough.md

 ### Test the internal route

-The `egress-driver` should have been continually sending traffic, which will now be routed through NGINX Plus Ingress Controller.
+The `egress-driver` should have been continually sending traffic, which will now be routed through NGINX Ingress Controller.

 ```bash
 kubectl logs -f -c egress-driver <EGRESS_DRIVER_POD>